Allerman/_headset_/README.md

 # How to use

-We will use **GitHubPages** to use the Task List, or you can `git clone` this repository and open it on its default port.
+We will use **GitHubPages** to use the Headset, or you can `git clone` this repository and open it on its default port.

 > [**Lista DeTarefas**](https://allerman.github.io/_headset_/)